angular-buch/styles/README.md

 # `@angular-buch/styles`

-This repository contains the global stylesheet to be used within the example application "BookMonkey" used in the German [Angular Book](https://angular.buch.com).
+This repository contains the global stylesheet to be used within the example application "BookManager" used in the German [Angular Book](https://angular.buch.com).

 > :warning: This CSS Stylesheet is not used in the BookMonkey Versions (2-5) from the "Angular Buch".